The revenge of the Hunchback. Notre-Dame de Paris Cathedral

 The most striking views of the church's original architectural style are "rose windows," which are 13 meters wide.
 These windows on both sides of the transept are the first in Europe by size.

-As I mentioned earlier, the church was facing the threat of demolition during the French Revolution.
+As I mentioned earlier, Notre-Dame de Paris was facing the threat of demolition during the French Revolution.
 After the danger was over, the church's restoration work began.
 The famous sculptors did the renovation of the sculptures.
 However, after that, the Paris Commune decides to demolish the church.
-They tried to burn the church, but they could not damage to the monument.
+They tried to burn the church, but they could not damage the monument.
 In 1965 another major restoration was made.
 At this time, the used parts of the "rose windows" were replaced with stained glass parts.
 Fifteen shades of blue and red changing from west to east were used during the overhaul.
-In 1990, restoration work was done through laser and micro compressors to whiten facade stones without damaging the Cathedral.
+In 1990, restoration work was done through laser and micro compressors to whiten facade stones without damaging the Notre Dame Cathedral.

 In connection with the 850th Anniversary of Notre Dame Paris, large-scale preparatory work began in 2013.
 It was also the steps taken to prepare the church for the 21st century.
 Thus, for the first time in 2013, the giant organ was transferred to a computerized control system.
 The church was provided with electricity.